anoma/shielded-state-sync/README.md

 * `p_l:=2^{-n}` and `n` is the number of (different) secret subkeys across any `t` detection keys,
 * `p_f:=2^{-δ}`and `δ` is the total number of secret subkeys in the `d` detection keys.

+Thus, the leaked rate is the false-positive rate at which any coallition of `t` servers can filter.
+The filtering rate is the false-positive rate at which the receiver can filter, after receiving all the filters from the `d` servers.

 ## Key expansion and key randomization
 Two implementations are provided.
 The compact scheme generates short FMD public keys, which can be randomized.
 * Compact public keys can be _publicly_ expanded into FMD public keys.
 This means that only compact keys need to be made public by key owners (receivers), saving bandwidth and storage.